nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/compatibility-matrix.md

 </div>
 {{! /multiexcerpt}}

-Kafka supports backward and forward compatibility a cluster >= 1.0.0 works, we still advice to use the latest available stable version.
+Kafka supports backward and forward compatibility, though we advise to use the latest available stable version.

 ## Browsers